10yard/dkafe/readme.md

 ```

 See build.bat for an example Windows build script making use of venv (virtual environment for Python).

-See rpi_notes.txt for building a Raspberry Pi Model 4 binary.
+See build.sh and rpi4/rpi_notes.txt for building a Raspberry Pi binary.

 ### How to compile DKWolf?

-Refer to readme.txt in the **DKWolf** folder.
+Refer to readme.txt in the */DKWolf* folder.

 ## Motivations?